The English Toy Cocker Spaniel is quiet, reserved, and reclusive, but he can have that naughty streak as well.

 Physical Traits of the English Toy Cocker Spaniel

-The English Toy Cocker Spaniel has dark shiny eyes, a domed head, and a well-padded face which create an attractive and kind expression.
+The English Toy Cocker Spaniel has dark shiny eyes, a domed head, and a well-padded face that create an attractive and kind expression.

 He is divided into four varieties based on color: King Charles, which is black and tan, Prince Charles, which is white with tan and black markings, Blenheim, which is white and ruby, and just ruby.